 3. MiniSteam Traveler

 The MiniSteam Traveler proves that great things come in small packages.
-This ultra-compact iron is a game-changer for frequent travelers, offering dual voltage compatibility and a surprisingly effective steam output for its size.
+This ultra-compact iron is a major upgrade for frequent travelers, offering dual voltage compatibility and a surprisingly effective steam output for its size.
 It’s lightweight, fits easily into any luggage, and handles minor creases and touch-ups with ease.

 4. SmartGlide Pro-X Iron